Loading...

 Biography:

-Chen-Chi Shing holds B.S. degree (Physics) from Chen-Kung University in Taiwan.
-M.S.
-(Physics) and M.S.
-(Computer Science) degrees from Virginia Tech, M.S.
-(Statistics) degree under the Ohio State University and PhD (Experimental Design) degree from Virginia Tech U.S.A.
-Dr. Shing also gained graduate certificate in Information Assurance (supported by NSA) from Purdue University summer in 2004.
+Chen-Chi Shing holds a B.S. degree in Physics from Chen-Kung University in Taiwan, as well as M.S. degrees in Physics and Computer Science from Virginia Tech.
+He also obtained an M.S. degree in Statistics from the Ohio State University and a Ph.D. degree in Experimental Design from Virginia Tech in the United States.
+In addition, Dr. Shing received a graduate certificate in Information Assurance, supported by the NSA, from Purdue University during the summer of 2004.

-He is a Professor in (Computer Science) department of Information Technology (ITEC) at Radford University which is located in Radford (Virginia).
-His research & fond are relevant to modeling and simulation, Security assurance, Digital forensics, Cloud security, data analytics, Web survey tool development, Repeated measurement designs.
-The course outcome has assessment and interface between computer science and statistics.
-He has been engaged with an organization for national and international events which are related to his research & interests as Editor in Chief (e.g. IJCSS), Advisory Committee Chair (e.g. EESP) and was a Program Chair (e.g. ACME).
+Currently, he serves as a Professor in the Department of Information Technology (ITEC) at Radford University, located in Radford, Virginia.
+His research and expertise lie in the areas of modeling and simulation, security assurance, digital forensics, cloud security, data analytics, web survey tool development, and repeated measurement designs.
+His work involves assessing course outcomes and exploring the interface between computer science and statistics.
+Dr. Shing has actively participated in national and international events related to his research and interests, serving as Editor-in-Chief for journals like IJCSS, Advisory Committee Chair for organizations like EESP, and previously as a Program Chair for events such as ACME.

 Research Interests: